 - 1 Computing A plug-in module or plug-in software.More example sentences

 - A creative mind can do miracles with the plug-in, as the software is able to clone objects and adjust them to the new background in such a way, that they get an artistic effect.

 - First off, the user has to invest a good amount of time to download the plug-ins and the software necessary to view the on-line projects.

 - No additional software or plug-ins are required.

-- 2Canadian An electric outlet for plugging in the block heater of a vehicle in order to keep the engine warm.More example sentences
+- 2Canadian An electric socket in a car park or garage for plugging in the block heater of a vehicle to prevent the engine from freezing.More example sentences

 - Unlike a full-electric vehicle, the hybrid's battery is self-contained and recharges while tapping the brakes, thus requiring no plug-in.